rhettlivingston/meteor-simple-schema-mixin/README.md

   name: 'groups.setIsAdmin',
   mixins: [simpleSchemaMixin],
   // Note the use of both a SimpleSchema option and a directly specified schema in this example.
+  // I wanted to show this, though in my app I picked them from a subschema that defines the
+  // group members array elements.
   schema: [
     GROUP_ID_ONLY,
     {